 Key Takeaways

-- Main Hubs: You will find direct flights leaving from Newark (EWR) and Chicago (ORD).
+- Two U.S. hubs: Direct flights depart from Newark Liberty (EWR) and Chicago O’Hare (ORD).

 United Airlines Routes to Iceland in 2026

-United meets the high demand for Iceland by running seasonal non-stop flights.
-Most of these routes operate during the peak tourism window when the weather is best and the sun stays up the longest.
+United meets strong demand for Iceland by running seasonal non-stop flights during the peak tourism window, when the weather is best and daylight hours are longest.

 | Origin | Destination | Typical Frequency (Summer Season) |